What is Brexit?

 We should note however that Ireland still strongly supports English to be included in the EU as an official language, so perhaps a total demise of the language is an exaggeration that will never come to fruition.
 Out of the population in Ireland, a vast 93% still claim English as their mother tongue.
 Even though they claim Gaelic as their official language, the EU has not been able to officially translate all public documents into Gaelic because of a shortage of translators that speak Gaelic.
 So even if English were kicked from the list of official languages, we have to assume that it will still play a large role in the EU.

 After all, so many countries have made a huge investment in learning and using English.
 It’s still the most common language in the world that is learned as a second language.
 We also can’t fail to mention that most of the EU officials speak English and conduct a good portion of their work in English.

 The Future of English and Translation

 Time will tell on how Brexit will affect translations in the future.
 There will be changes for sure, but we most likely will find that the translation business will just grow, change and adapt as it always has.

 The EU itself employs more than 5,000 translators and interpreters, about half of which work for the Directorate General for Translation (DGT) in Brussels and Luxembourg.
 And as the UK is preparing to exit, it’s actually producing an increase in translation work as thousands of documents need to be translated, Brexit documents, treaties, agreements, commentaries and laws.
-There are all sorts of economic and legal documents that need translation as Britain and the EU community establishes new operating and cooperation rules.
+There are all sorts of economic and legal documents that need english translation as Britain and the EU community establishes new operating and cooperation rules.

 Even once Brexit is complete, there will always be a need for English translation, that need is probably more prevalent than ever.
 We’ll just have to see how the common words and expressions used change.
 Discover more about Espresso Translations’ services.